 REACH only representative appointed by non-EU manufacturers;

-Phase-in substances (existing substances) enjoy benefits of extended registration deadlines if pre-registered before Dec 2008.
+Phase-in substances (existing substances) enjoy the benefits of extended registration deadlines if pre-registered before December 2008.
 The principle is that the higher the tonnage, the earlier the registration deadline.

-A substance which meets at least one of the following criteria:
+A substance that meets at least one of the following criteria:

 It is listed in the European Inventory of Existing Commercial Chemical Substances (EINECS).

-It was placed on the market in the Community, or in the countries accepted to the European Union on 1 January 1995 or on 1 May 2004, before entry into force of this Regulation by the manufacturer or importer and was considered as having been notified in accordance with the first indent of Article 8(1) of Directive 67/548/EEC but does not meet the definition of a polymer as set out in this Regulation, provided the manufacturer or importer has documentary evidence of this.
+It was placed on the market in the Community, or in the countries accepted to the European Union on January 1, 1995, or on May 1, 2004, before entry into force of this Regulation by the manufacturer or importer and was considered as having notified in accordance with the first indent of Article 8(1) of Directive 67/548/EEC but does not meet the definition of a polymer as set out in this Regulation, provided the manufacturer or importer has documentary evidence of this.

-Phase-in substances that missed pre-registration cannot enjoy benefits of extended registration deadline and shall be registered immediately.
+Phase-in substances that missed pre-registration cannot enjoy the benefits of the extended registration deadline and must be registered immediately.

-Non-EU companies may submit registration by appointing an EU-based Only Representative to register on their behalf, an Only Representative must be an EU-based legal entity that has a sufficient background in the practical handling of substances and the information related to them required by the REACH regulation.
+Non-EU companies may submit registration by appointing an EU-based OR to register on their behalf.
+An OR must be an EU-based legal entity that has a sufficient background in the practical handling of substances and the information related to them required by the REACH regulation.
 Importers will be exempt from REACH registration if their non-EU suppliers have registered.
-However, importers need to confirm with their suppliers' Only Representative that they are included in the importer list and their tonnage and uses are covered by the OR.
+However, importers need to confirm with their suppliers' OR that they are included in the importer list and that their tonnage and uses are covered by the OR.